AMWA-TV/nmos-parameter-registers/tags/README.md

 # NMOS Tags

-This defines specific and reserved NMOS "tags" for NMOS resources.
+This Tags parameter register defines specific and reserved NMOS "tags" for NMOS resources.
 Tags are part of all common NMOS resources.
 They enable NMOS resources to expose supplemental information without changing current IS-04 specification while maintaining backward compatibility.

-Parameter register contains values that may be used to expose some reserved tags on a resource by using the 'tags' property defined in the [AMWA IS-04 NMOS Discovery and Registration Specification](https://github.com/AMWA-TV/nmos-discovery-registration).
-This applies to version 1.0 and after.
+The register contains values that may be used in the `tags` property defined in the [AMWA IS-04 NMOS Discovery and Registration Specification](https://specs.amwa.tv/is-04) since v1.0.

 ## Criteria